San Marcos Growers LogoSan Marcos Growers

 We first got this attractive grass from John Greenlee (The Grassman) in 1988 and grew crops of it of it on and off since 1991 until 1997.
 We have plantings of it in the garden that were planted when we first got this grass, and these have not spread out and the planting always charms visitors to the garden.
 The image on this page from the Kew Plants of the World Online website.

-This information about Chasmanthium latifolium displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Chasmanthium latifolium displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]